-For sexually active couples, male condoms and FC2 are the only barrier methods approved by the FDA for preventing sexual transmission of HIV/AIDS.
+For sexually active couples, male condoms and FC2 are the only barrier methods approved by the FDA for prevening sexual transmission of HIV/AIDS.
 In recent years, scientists have sought to develop alternative means of preventing HIV/AIDS.
 Based on the complexities of such research, a viable prevention alternative is unlikely to be available in the foreseeable future.
 To date, it is clear that condoms, male and female, continue to play a key role in the prevention of STIs, including HIV/AIDS.
+UNAIDS has reported that, since the beginning of the HIV/AIDS epidemic, it is estimated that condoms have averted approximately 50 million new cases.
 FC2, when used consistently and correctly, gives a woman control over her sexual health by providing dual protection against STIs, including HIV/AIDS, and unintended pregnancy.